pnkjgnkr/hello-world/README.md

 Hello Humans!

-pnkjgnkr here, i am a traveller of time and space.
+pnkjgnkr here, i like to play with large sets of data and often travel to higher dimensions.